Missouri woman accused of kidnapping pregnant woman claims she had stillborn baby, according to court documents

 Authorities believe Bush had been shot, Smith said.

-Smith said he has to discuss jurisdictional issues with federal prosecutors because the couple could be charged federally, but also face state charges in Arkansas and Missouri.
+Smith said he has to discuss jurisdictional issues with federal prosecutors because the couple could be charged federally in Missouri and Arkansas but also face state charges in Arkansas and Missouri.

 Holloway said he expects the couple to face additional charges.

-Don Ledford, public affairs officer for the U.S. attorney's office for the Western District of Missouri, said the Watermans had a brief court appearance Friday before U.S. Magistrate Judge David P. Rush.
+Don Ledford, public affairs officer for the U.S. Attorney's Office Western District of Missouri, said the Watermans had a brief court appearance Friday before U.S. Magistrate Judge David P. Rush.
 They are scheduled for detention hearings Wednesday before Rush in Springfield, Mo.